Sue Delaney

 Further information

-Choice of Appointments I offer face-to-face, online video and telephone sessions, and a blend of in-person and remote sessions if needed.
+Choice of Appointments I offer face-to-face and online video sessions, and a blend of in-person and remote sessions if needed.

-Relationship Therapy I do not offer couples/family counselling, but instead work with you on an individual, one-to-one basis to explore your attachment style with the aim of developing healthier bonds with partners, children, parents or siblings.
+Relationship Therapy I work with you on an individual, one-to-one basis with the aim of developing healthier bonds with partners, children, parents or siblings.
+I do not offer couples/family counselling at this time.

 Hitchin, Hertfordshire, SG5